rupertwh/bmplib/API-quick-start.md

     fclose(file);

-    /* ready to use the image written to image_buffer */
+    /* Ready to use the image written to image_buffer */

-    /* image data is always returned in host byte order as
+    /* Image data is always returned in host byte order as
      * 8, 16, or 32 bits per channel RGB or RGBA data.
      * No padding.
      */